Summary

 Normalization of Scores

-Calculate all raw scores based on the score configuration.
+Calculate all raw scores based on the score configuration

-Identify the 90th percentile raw score value.
+Identify the 90th percentile of raw scores

 Example Normalization